-We have several education and outreach activities planned for the coming year.
-The first of which is the joint NJ Vegetable Growers Association and NJ Agriculture Convention Meeting (February 6, 2018) where we will be presenting a poster and handouts on the results of the project during the Farm Brewery Crops session.
-Furthermore, through the FS Growmark (February 8, 2018), a North Jersey grain crop meeting, we will give a presentation on the project and provide handouts detailing the results.
-Finally, the Hunterdon County Board of Ag Meeting (March 7, 2018) will include a presentation of results; currently the majority of the members are grain farmers.
+We had several education and outreach activities planned for this past year.
+The first of which was the joint NJ Vegetable Growers Association and NJ Agriculture Convention Meeting (February 6, 2018) where we presented a poster and handouts on the results of the project during the Farm Brewery Crops session.
+Furthermore, through the two FS Growmark meetings (February 2018), both focusing on grain crops, we gave presentations on the project and provided handouts detailing the results.
+Finally, the Hunterdon County Board of Ag Meeting (March 7, 2018) included a presentation of results; with the majority of the members being grain farmers.

-We will ensure that the results are continually presented throughout 2018 at all available opportunities.
+We will ensure that the results are continually presented in the future at all available opportunities.
 Including open houses at the Rutgers Cooperative Extension Snyder Research Farm.

 The attached poster was utilized as a visual teaching aid during all presentations of this project to growers.
 After each of the three presentations numerous growers asked questions that indicated they had gained significant knowledge about growing barley for malt production.
 Many farmers had grown small grains, but have never had to meet the same quality standards necessary to sell small grains i.e. barley to a malt house.
 Questions from farmers ranged from clarification on the spray regimes, fertility requirements, and harvest methods.
 This information has been critical in laying the ground work for an alternative small grain industry in the state and region.